sergera/mc2-solidity/docs/StrategyWallet.md

 _Description:_
 Should be called by the Backer in order to change the account that redeems Pool tokens this contract may own.
 This function also emits the `BackershipTransferred` event, which can be listened to off-chain.

 ---

+## Admin Only Functions

+#### `transferAdminship(address newAdmin)`

+Changes this contract's Admin account to another account.

+_Parameters:_
+- `newAdmin`: Address of new Admin account.

+_Description:_
+Should be called by the Admin in order to change the account that, along with the Backer account, is able to call some of this contract's functions.
+This function also emits the `AdminshipTransferred` event, which can be listened to off-chain.

+---